The second tab in the Import area enables you to import courses into your school.

 The XLS or CSV file for import must contain at least the following columns:

-The school designated in this field will associate courses in your file to the selected school.
+The school designated in this field associates courses in your file to the selected school.
 Alternatively, you may add a School column in your file to associate courses to a particular school by selecting Use Import File.

 Alternatively, you can select Use Import File to map values in your .CSV file to the Grading Periods you have created in Schoology through System Settings> Grade Settings.